Mutant23/Thermo-Fluid-Analysis-of-Domestic-Air-Conditioner-Unit/README.md

 # Thermo-Fluid-Analysis-of-Domestic-Air-Conditioner-Unit
-This was a team project in which we have done a brief analysis on working of an Air Conditioner
+This was a team project in which we have done a brief analysis on working of an Air Conditioner.
+The Report can be found below.